DiaanEngelbrecht/cali/README.md

 For your database logic, we autogenerate a store crate and add it to your project directly.
 You can delete this if you don't need it.
 Part of the setup server macro creates a connection pool to your database and injects it into the cali context.
 You can embed your own global handles to connection pools, configs, or any shared atomic references.
 As a rule, keep the context light & avoid shared state & mutexes in there unless you understand exactly what you're doing!

-Cali also includes the `Ensnare` derive macro, as a wrapper around your Models to codegen insert, update(TODO), and select(TODO) logic.
+Cali also includes the `Ensnare` derive macro, as a wrapper around your database models to codegen insert, update(TODO), and select(TODO) logic.
 Generally cali prefers sqlx as the highest layer of abstraction, but rewriting certain codepaths can be a chore, so you can lean on this to make life a bit easier.

 Feel free to expand the `setup_server!()` macro, and have a look at what it does.
 You can take parts of the macro, or keep it as is.
 If you don't want all the database/config management, or you want to handle your tonic server more directly you can just manually implement the parts of main you like.
 Cali doesn't care about your main file.
 The `setup_server!()` macro will be split into smaller parts so you can pick and choose as you like.